 In the quaint town of Willow Creek, Laura was known for her unwavering faith, generosity, and her deep commitment to the Great Commission.
 As a pillar of the community, she was always ready to lend a helping hand or offer sage advice.
-She firmly believed in the biblical principles of stewardship, and these beliefs guided every aspect of her life, including how she managed her resources.
+She firmly believed in the biblical principles of stewardship, and

-STEWARDSHIP IS REVOLUTION ARY GENEROSITY.
-IT INVOLVES THE 7 T'S: TIME.
-TEMPLE.
-TALENT.
-TREASURE.
-TRUST IN GOD.
-THEOLOGY.
-AND TESTIMONY.
+STEWARDSHIP IS REVOLUTIONARY GENEROSITY.
+IT INVOLVES THE 7 T'S: TIME, TEMPLE, TALENT, TREASURE, TRUST IN GOD, THEOLOGY, AND TESTIMONY.